rssnyder/KubeDiagrams/README.md

 ## Todo List

-* Add more examples
-* Add missed Kubernetes resource types
 * Make `nodes/*/edges` more declarative
+* Add other renderers such as PlantUML, D2, React Flow, etc.